 Some interest and intangible expenses may be exempt from this add-back provision.
-See Schedule 80/20, Related-Party Expenses, for more information.
+See Illinois Schedule 80/20 for more information.

-Line 19 - If you are a partner in a partnership, a shareholder in a subchapter S corporation, or a beneficiary of a trust or an estate, include your distributive share of additions received from the partnership, trust or estate.
-If you receive multiple schedules because you are a recipient from multiple entities, you should write the combined total from all Schedules K-1-P and K-1-T you receive.
-Attach a copy of all Schedules K-1-P and K-1-T to your form IL-1120-ST.
+Line 19 - If you are a partner in a partnership or a beneficiary of a trust or an estate, include your distributive share of additions received from the partnership, trust or estate.
+If you receive multiple schedules because you are a recipient from multiple entities, you should write the combined total from all Illinois Schedules K-1-P and K-1-T you receive.
+Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120-ST.

-ENOTE The S corporation or the partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.
+ENOTE The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.